May 26, 2021

 Customized software development entails the commissioning, design, development, release, and maintenance of a software product tailored to a single business or commercial entity.
 It provides tailor-made, bespoke features and functionality that off-the-shelf software doesn’t and solves unique problems specific to a particular audience.

 Because custom software is designed for different use cases, which vary by industry, market segment, and buyer/user personas identified in conjunction with the business goals and strategy, it can help certain users excel in ways that COTS or SaaS simply cannot.
 McDonald’s, for example, employs customized POS (point of sale) technology in its self-serve kiosks.
-Uber’s proprietary software disrupted the ride-hailing industry, and Google became the leading Internet search engine with the help of their own customized software.
-This kind of success only happens when companies listen to their market segment in order to understand their unique problems and then ideate ways to solve them.
+Uber’s proprietary software disrupted the ride-hailing industry, and Google became the leading Internet search engine with the help of its own customized software.
+This kind of success only happens when companies listen to their market segment to understand their unique problems and then ideate ways to solve them.
 And that’s just the tip of the iceberg; most of the apps you interact with regularly are probably built on custom software.

 Characteristics of Computer Software Products